FauvidoTechnologies/PyBrowserAutomation/README.md

 ```

 > You can set the `automated_login_sites` argument as whichever website you want to automatially login to.

+For more use cases, check out the [examples](./examples) direcrtory.

 This is useful in case of OSINT when you inevitably come across a profile that is hidden behind the login wall.
 Setting that field will trigger the login scripts to run after it verifies the site.